 3. Experience: Experience as an assistant, intern, or volunteer, preferably working with a high school population in a high school setting, is important as preparation for a career.
 Firsthand experience in a strength and conditioning environment should be acquired while still in college.

 4. Physical Requirements: Strength and conditioning coach is a physically demanding job.
 The coach needs to be able to demonstrate the appropriate skills and techniques to be used by the athletes.
 A coach needs to be able to visually monitor athletes.
 Sitting, standing, lifting and carrying (up to 50 pounds), reaching, squatting, climbing stairs, kneeling, and moving equipment/boxes up to 50 lbs. are typical physical requirements as well.

 5. Other: Some high schools will require that an applicant undergo a background check, a physical, a psychological test, and a drug screen.

 Strength and conditioning coaches at the high school level are paid comparable to collegiate strength and conditioning coaches.
-In public schools, coaches with a teaching certificate/license are typically paid a teacher’s salary plus a coaching stipend plus a summer program stipend.
-Pay increases for a Master’s Degree and years of experience.
+In public schools, coaches with a teaching certificate/license are typically paid a teacher's salary plus a coaching stipend plus a summer program stipend.
+Pay increases for an advanced degree and years of experience.
 Pay in private schools is similar to public schools but salary and compensation are more negotiable.
 (3)